syedyasirkamal/agileproject/README.md

 >
 > ![](https://github.com/syedyasirkamal/agileproject/blob/main/images/sprint2/CI.jpg)
 > ![](https://github.com/syedyasirkamal/agileproject/blob/main/images/sprint2/CI4.jpg)
+>
 > The CI system automatically executes all our tests every time it builds the code as evidenced below:
 >
 > ![](https://github.com/syedyasirkamal/agileproject/blob/main/images/sprint2/CI2.jpg)

-> We have provided evidence that our CI system exists and behaves properly (refer to images above).

 ### Continuous Delivery System Is Running
->  You have a Continuous Delivery system running.
+>  We have a Continuous Delivery system running.
+We have provided evidence that our CD system exists and behaves properly (refer to images and descriptions below).
+>
 >  ![](https://github.com/syedyasirkamal/agileproject/blob/main/images/sprint2/CD2.jpg)
 >
->  When the build is "green", the CD system deploys your software to a production environment ("Production");
+>  When the build is "green", the CD system deploys our software to a production environment ("Production") as evidenced below:
+>
 >  ![](https://github.com/syedyasirkamal/agileproject/blob/main/images/sprint2/CD.jpg)
 >
 >  ![](https://github.com/syedyasirkamal/agileproject/blob/main/images/sprint2/CI-CD.jpg)
+>

->  when the build is "red", the CD system doesn't alter Production.
+>  When the build is "red", the CD system doesn't alter Production as evidenced below:
+>
 >  ![](https://github.com/syedyasirkamal/agileproject/blob/main/images/sprint2/CD3.jpg)
 >
->  The CD system executes additional tests of your software in Production to ensure Production is up and running successfully after deployment.
+>  The CD system executes additional tests of our software in Production to ensure Production is up and running successfully after deployment as evidenced below:
+>
 > ![](https://github.com/syedyasirkamal/agileproject/blob/main/images/sprint2/CI2.jpg)
 >
->  You have provided evidence that your CD system exists and behaves properly.
 >  Some of the CI screenshots might also be relevant for this section.
-See all images above
+See all images above.

 ### Sprint Retrospective
-> - Our team conducted a Sprint Retrospective.
+> - Our team conducted a Sprint Retrospective on 11/27/22.
 > - One action that we identified that would make our team significantly better is TBD.
 > - Our action plan is articulated as a PBI, including User Acceptance Criteria.
 > - This new PBI has been added to the top of the Product Backlog, ready to be pulled into the next Sprint.

 ### True User Stories
-> All of the PBIs our Product Backlog, including the current Sprint Backlog, are True User Stories.
+> All of the PBIs in our Product Backlog, including the current Sprint Backlog, are True User Stories.
 They can be found here: https://trello.com/b/KLDzl54E/cuzy-kanban

 ```